Is My Model Using The Right Evidence? Systematic Probes for Examining Evidence-Based Tabular Reasoning: Probing with Counterfactual Examples

-Since \datasetName is a factual dataset based on Wikipedia, large pre-trained language models such as RoBERTa, which are trained on Wikipedia and other similar datasets, may have already encountered the facts in \datasetName during training.
-As a result, reasoning, for our NLI models built on top of RoBERTa$_{L}$, boils down to determining if a hypothesis is supported by the knowledge of the pre-trained language model.
-More specifically, the model may be relying on "confirmation bias", in which it selects evidence/patterns from both premise and hypothesis that matches its prior knowledge.
-To test whether our models are grounded on the evidence provided in the form of tables, we create counterfactual examples.
-The information in the tabular premises is modified such that the content does not reflect the real world.
+Since \datasetName is a dataset of facts based on Wikipedia, pre-trained language models such as RoBERTa, trained on Wikipedia and other publicly available text, may have already encountered information in \datasetName during pre-training.
+As a result, NLI models built on top of RoBERTa$_{L}$ can learn to infer a hypothesis using the knowledge of the pre-trained language model.
+More specifically, the model may be relying on ``\emph{confirmation bias}'', in which it selects evidence/patterns from both premise and hypothesis that matches its prior knowledge.
+While world knowledge is necessary for table NLI~\cite{neeraja-etal-2021-infotabskg}, models should still treat the premise as the primary evidence.

-While world knowledge is necessary for table NLI~\cite{neeraja-etal-2021-infotabskg}, models should still treat premises as the primary evidence.
-This will aid better generalization to unseen data, especially with temporally situated information (e.g., leaders of states).
-We only considered premise changes related to \entail and \contradict hypotheses.
-Most \neutral cases in \datasetName \cite{gupta-etal-2020-infotabs} use out-of-table information for which creating counterfactuals requires the addition of novel rows, making the table completely different.
+Counterfactual examples can help test whether the model is grounding its inference on the evidence provided in the tabular premise.
+In such examples, the tabular premise is modified such that the content does not reflect the real world.
+In this study, we limit ourselves to modifying only the \entail and \contradict examples.
+We omit the \neutral cases because the majority of them in \datasetName involve out-of-table information; producing counterfactuals for them is much harder and involves the laborious creation of new rows with the right information.

 The task of creating counterfactual tables presents two challenges.
-First, the modified table should not be self-contradictory.
-Second, we need to determine the labels of the associated hypotheses after the table is modified, and for that, we need to modify relevant rows.
+First, the modified tables should not be self-contradictory.
+Second, we need to determine the labels of the associated hypotheses after the table is modified.
+We employ a simple approach to generate counterfactuals that addresses both challenges.
+We use the evidence selection data (\S\ref{sec:probe1manual}) to gather all premise-hypothesis pairs that share relevant keys such as ``Born'', ``Occupation'' etc. Counterfactual tables are generated by swapping the values of relevant keys from one table to another.\footnote{There may still be a few cases of self-contradiction, but we expect that such invalid cases would not exist in the rows that are relevant to the hypothesis.}

-We employ a simple solution for these challenges: we locate relevant rows for a particular premise-hypothesis pair and move them to another table (with a different title) in the same category, along with the hypothesis.
-Finally, in the hypothesis, we replace the title with that of the relocated table.
-Because we shift all relevant rows simultaneously, both concerns of relevance and self-contradiction are overcome.\footnote{Although there may be a few self-contradictory instances, we expect that the inconsistency does not exist in the rows linked to the hypothesis using our method.} In a few situations where the relevant rows were not accessible, we changed the table title in the current hypothesis for that table to generate a counterfactual pair.